Do I need any experience?

 WOLV does not demand any time commitment from casual members.
 Much more is expected of producers and members of WOLV’s Executive Board, but of course, those people chose to take on the greater responsibilities.

-If you are considering joining WOLV, but only have an hour a week there is a place for you here.
+If you are considering joining WOLV, but only have two hours per week, there is a place for you here.
 If you are considering joining WOLV and have 10 hours a week to give, WOLV encourages that as well!

 How can I become a member of WOLV?

 Just email WOLV!
-Shoot an email to wolv [at] umich.edu or anyone affiliated with WOLV.
-WOLV ALWAYS welcomes new members, and is more than willing to help get you on-board.
+Shoot an email to email@example.com or anyone affiliated with the station.
+We always welcome new members and are more than willing to help get you on-board.

 Can I start my own show?

 WOLV-TV is always open to new shows.
 There is a specific pilot approval process, including pitching the show to the Executive Board, which generally answers most of the questions that a prospective producer might have about making their TV dream a reality.
-If you have an idea, then simply e-mail wolv [at] umich.edu.
-There is a lot of flexibility for getting a new show started but it hinges on the commitment of the show’s producer to see the final product put together.
+If you have an idea, then simply e-mail firstname.lastname@example.org.
+There is a lot of flexibility for getting a new show started, but it hinges on the commitment of the show’s producer to see the final product put together.

 Can I work in more than one department?